Musings on the Power-Fear Paradigm, Part 1. An exploration of the Power-Fear Cultural Paradigm, with a view to appreciating its nuances.

 To those for whom a Power-Fear cultural worldview seems foreign and baffling, it is important to recognize how your own background truly filters your presuppositions about Power-Fear.
 Be willing to admit that your ideas about Power-Fear’s usefulness or legitimacy may be influenced, even skewed, by your native cultural context.
 Perhaps you have ever had exposure to only a caricatured, twisted rendition of Power-Fear.
 Before you can rightly comprehend and utilize Power-Fear appropriately and beneficially, you may first need to set aside your personal presuppositions and strive to accept Power-Fear as both valid and neutral.
 Over time, the inherent worth and positive aspects of the Power-Fear approach will become increasingly evident and absolutely relevant as you interact in intercultural situations.

 Growing up in the Netherlands, I was the eldest of four sons.
 In our family, it was very clear that, without question, my father was to be respected and obeyed—but, for the most part, the concepts of power and fear were applied in a loving fashion and utilized, ultimately, to protect and equip us.
 In many instances, the overarching aim was to see us actually survive childhood and be prepared optimally for life “in the real world” one day.
 My parents wanted us to follow “the straight and narrow,” to make good decisions in life, to avoid choices that would eventually bring us harm.
-So by and large, there was an application of power, and a use of fear, that was intentionally constructive.
+So by and large, there was an application of power, and use of fear, that was intentionally constructive.
 It was even, in a way, empowering—although, especially as a teen-aged boy trying to wriggle out from under strict limitations, I felt often that my dad was intentionally disempowering me, deliberately trying to take my life away from me.
 Doubtless, I harbored a melodramatic opinion of his methods and motives.

-While I was familiar with Power-Fear to a degree in my own home, the use of it as a pervasive idea, as a way of life, as a way that governs society—that was nearly a foreign concept for me.
+While I was familiar with Power-Fear to a degree in my own home, the use of it as a pervasive idea, as a way of life, as a way that governs society—was nearly a foreign concept for me.
 Our home was a bit of an anomaly in our broader culture.
 But outside that bubble, I did see Power-Fear manifested occasionally in small ways: It surfaced sometimes in sports.
 Sometimes, it showed up in the Church and at school.

 But in our country’s culture as a whole, that double-sided coin of Power vs Fear just did not have an overt influence.
 It was not present in politics.
 It was not present in civil society.
 So for me, having grown up with these compartmentalized glimpses of Power-Fear, I had accrued a very negative opinion of Power-Fear and was quick to dismiss its usefulness, perhaps even its morality.